project-lux/lux-middletier/test/endpoints/testing-notes.md

 3. Storage: The utility writes reports and --when requested-- response bodies to disk.
 The shared environment is starting with a 100 GB EBS volume.
 4. Node.js.
 Version 22.17.0 was used during development but other versions could be just fine.
 5. Checkout the `endpoint-testing` branch of the https://github.com/project-lux/lux-middletier.git repo.
 In the shared environment, I suggest doing so within `/test-data/`, thereby creating `/test-data/lux-middletier`.
+6. Run `npm install` within the branch.
-6. Access to the middle tier of the environment/configuration that is to be tested.
+7. Access to the middle tier of the environment/configuration that is to be tested.
 This will require being on the VPN.

 ## Shared Environments